vincent4vx/form/README.md

 It uses code generation to improve performance, and provides a runtime fallback for development.

 The philosophy of the library is :
-- Use PHP structures to define your forms, instead of building them using a DSL like a builder or a YAML file.
+- Use PHP structures to define your forms, instead of building them using a DSL, like a builder or a YAML file.
 - The declared structure is the only actually used structure for validation and hydration.
 No obscure internal structure will be used, nor duplication of the data.
 - Components are mostly immutable, allowing caching form instances.
 - Heavily use of code generation to improve performance.